Charles Goodyear: Court cases regarding vulcanization

+As soon as Goodyear patented his process in 1844, he became the subject of lawsuits from jealous rubber entrepreneurs, who had failed in their own attempts but falsely claimed that Goodyear had stolen ideas from them or others.
+Goodyear's star and fortunes slowly rose as he prevailed in these trials, and by 1851 he was able to hire famed orator and jurist Daniel Webster as his company's lawyer.

-In the year 1852, Goodyear went to Europe, a trip that he had long planned, and saw Thomas Hancock, then in the employ of Charles Macintosh & Company.
+In 1852, Goodyear went to Europe, a trip that he had long planned, and saw Thomas Hancock, then in the employ of Charles Macintosh & Company.
 Hancock claimed to have invented vulcanization independently, and received a British patent, initiated in 1843, but finalized in 1844.
 In 1855, in the last of three patent disputes with fellow British rubber pioneer, Stephen Moulton, Hancock's patent was challenged with the claim that Hancock had copied Goodyear.
 Goodyear attended the trial.
 If Hancock lost, Goodyear stood to have his own British patent application granted, allowing him to claim royalties from both Hancock and Moulton.
 Both had examined Goodyear's vulcanized rubber in 1842, but several chemists testified that it would not have been possible to determine how it was made by studying it.
 Hancock prevailed.

 Despite his misfortune with patents, Goodyear wrote, “In reflecting upon the past, as relates to these branches of industry, the writer is not disposed to repine, and say that he has planted, and others have gathered the fruits.
 The advantages of a career in life should not be estimated exclusively by the standard of dollars and cents, as is too often done.
 Man has just cause for regret when he sows and no one reaps.”

+In 1855, Goodyear was sent to debtor's prison in both England and France, both relating to debts he had incurred demonstrating uses of vulcanization at the Exposition Universelle.
+These would be his last of many incarcerations in debtor's prison.
+He was inducted into the Legion of Honour while imprisoned.

+In 1858, Goodyear won a seven-year extension on his American patent on the grounds of financial hardship.
+Although he had earned nearly $163,000 from the patent, he owed far more to creditors who had supported him in his journey to develop the vulcanization process and bring vulcanized products to market.
+He had now become famous as the inventor of vulcanization due to continuous newspaper coverage of his court battles, and this final court victory reportedly won him mental peace after decades of struggle.
+He continued to think of new applications for rubber until his death.